A Global and Patch-wise Contrastive Loss for Accurate Automated Exudate Detection: Acknowledgement

 \section{Acknowledgement}

-This work was partially supported by HKRGC Grants No. CUHK14301718, CityU11301120, CityU Grant 9380101, CityU Grant 11309922, N\_CityU214/19, C1013-21GF.
-We thank COCHE (\href{https://www.hkcoche.org/}{https://www.hkcoche.org/}) for the support of this study.
+This work was partially supported by HKRGC GRF grants CityU1101120, CityU11309922, CRF grant C1013-21GF, and HKRGC-NSFC Grant N\_CityU214/19.
+The authors would like to thank Dr. Jizhou Li and the Hong Kong Centre for Cerebro-Cardiovascular Health Engineering (\href{https://www.hkcoche.org/}{hkcoche.org}) for the collaboration and support in this research.